chpladmin/chpl-website/PENDING_RELEASE_NOTES.md

 * Updated display of error messages when merging a developer to support multiple error messages
 * Show QMS standards under (g)(4) criteria details
 * Add "Scheduled Jobs" section for Quartz jobs
+* Add http:// to external urls so that they can be followed

 ---